Yogesh070/Solved-Question-Set/readme.md

-# Exam kanda!!!
+# Exams!!!

-This is all resources combined found on internet from Bharpardo source for Exams.
+Resources combined after research on internet and other study materials from reliable source for Exams.

-## You can add the answers and add more content if needed. _LETS GO TOGEHTHER
+## You can add the answers and add more content if needed.

+> Forks are a great way to contribute to a repository.
+After forking a repository, you can send the original author a pull request.

 ## INDEX